 I’ve read hundreds of blog posts and articles about why this company is the best or this alliance is the way to go.
 The facts show that depending on what your style is, what you are looking for, and where you are going, each company can be a good fit for you.

 By the way, we are giving this report away for free.

 All of the companies we reviewed are also listed on our site RoundtheWorldTicket.com (publishing since 2001).
 If you have taken or used one of these companies, we’d love to see you submit your review as well.
 So that’s the what.

 Now what’s the why?

-To start, RTW Travel is my favorite type of travel.
-It’s often the most epic Indie Travel trip a traveler can do.
-I’ve heard a RTW is to what Indie Travel is in the same way that going to Mecca is for our Muslim brothers/sisters.
+To start, long-term, RTW Travel is my favorite type of travel.
+It’s the most epic Indie Travel trip a traveler can do.
+I’ve heard a RTW is to what Indie Travel is the same experience that going to Mecca is for our Muslim brothers/sisters.
 You don’t have to go to Mecca to be a Muslim – but it’s strongly encouraged.
 I’d agree with that for Indie Traveler wannabes.

 So download the report, read through it, check out the reviews over on Round the World Ticket, contribute your own reviews if you’ve used one of these companies, and start planning an epic adventure of your own.

 We plan on updating this report again, so we’d love to hear your feedback.
 Comment below to share what you thought about this report (both good and bad), and what you’d like to see included on the next report.